-Any Qualified Firefighter seeking promotion to the rank of Senior Firefighter shall complete the career Senior Firefighter Programme.
+Any Qualified Firefighter seeking promotion to the rank of Senior Firefighter shall havesuccessfully completed the career Senior Firefighter Programme.

-Any Senior Firefighter seeking promotion to the rank of Station Officer shall complete the career Station Officer Programme.
+Any Senior Firefighter seeking promotion to the rank of Station Officer shall havesuccessfully completed the career Station Officer Programme.

-Any Station Officer seeking promotion to the rank of Senior Station Officer shall complete the career Senior Station Officer Programme.
+Any Station Officer seeking promotion to the rank of Senior Station Officer shall havesuccessfully.completed the career Senior Station Officer Programme.